speedment/speedment-doc/pages/stream_fundamentals.md

         .sorted()                        // Sorts the remaining Strings in natural order .collect(Collectors.toList());   // Collects the remaining sorted Strings in a List
 ```
-First, we create a `Stream` using the statement `Stream.of()`.
+Start by creating a `Stream` using the statement `Stream.of()`.
 Note that nothing happens with the `Stream` at this point.
-We just have a stream that we can use to further build our "recipe" around.
-Now that we have a `Stream`, we add a `filter` that only lets through Strings that are longer than 2 characters.
-Again, the `Stream` is not started, we have just said that *when* the `Stream` starts, we want to filter the Strings.
-Next, we add a `sorted()` operation to our `Stream` recipe.
+This yields a `Stream` which can be used to further build a "recipe" around.
+By adding a `filter` only Strings that are longer than 2 characters will be included.
+Again, the `Stream` is not started, this only tells the `Stream` that *when* it starts, the Strings should be filtered.
+Next, a `sorted()` operation is added to the `Stream` recipe.
 This means that when the `Stream` is started, all Strings that passes the `filter` shall be sorted in natural order.
-Again, nothing is flowing through the `Stream`, we have just added yet an operation to the `Stream` recipe (the stream recipe can more formally be called a *stream pipeline*).
-The last operation we add to the `Stream` recipe is `collect`.
+Again, nothing is flowing through the `Stream`, the `Stream` recipe (the stream recipe can more formally be called a *stream pipeline*) now holds yet an operation.
+The last operation to be added is `collect`.

 This operation is different to all the previous operations in the way that it is a *Terminal operation*.
 Whenever a *Terminal operation* is applied to a `Stream`, the `Stream` cannot accept additional operations to its pipeline.
 It also means that the `Stream` is started.